vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 );
 ```

+Doing so, each time the task will emit an internal event, it will be populated by the optional `pipeline_id`.

 ## Rationale

 - Why is this change worth it?

-This split improves the readability of the configuration files and allows the users to collaborate, which makes using Vector more user friendly.
+This split improves the readability of the configuration files and allows the users to collaborate, which makes using Vector more user-friendly.

 - What is the impact of not doing this?